Becoming an Egg Donor – Step by Step Guide

-- Donor: HIV, Hepatitis B and C, Syphilis, Human T-Lymphotropic Virus (HTLV) 1+2, Cytomegalovirus (CMV), Cystic Fibrosis, Karyotype, Blood Group, Fragile X Syndrome (FXS), Spinal Muscular Atrophy (SMA), Thrombophilias, Rubella Chlamydia and Gonorrhoea.
+- Donor: HIV, Hepatitis B and C, Syphilis, Human T-Lymphotropic Virus (HTLV) 1+2, Cytomegalovirus (CMV), Karyotype, Blood Group, Extended Carrier Screenings, Trombophilias, Rubella Chlamydia and Gonorrhoea.

-- Donor Partner: HIV, Hepatitis B and C, Syphilis, Human T-Lymphotropic Virus (HTLV) 1+2, Cytomegalovirus (CMV), Clamydia and Gonorrhoea.
+- Donor Partner: HIV, Hepatitis B and C, Syphilis, Human T-Lymphotropic Virus (HTLV) 1+2, Cytomegalovirus (CMV), Chlamydia and Gonorrhoea.

-Prior to commencing treatment you will also need to attend a nurse interview.
+Prior to commencing treatment, you will also need to attend a patient education session.
 The fertility nurse will inform you of cycle treatment, medications and their side effects, and discuss the day-to-day requirements of the treatment cycle.
 Consent forms are provided for you (and your partner) to fill in and sign.

 It is mandatory for women who are considering donating eggs (and their partners) to attend multiple counselling sessions.
 Counselling provides the opportunity to discuss treatment on a more personal level.
 It allows you to raise issues that are more private, such as individual concerns, relationship difficulties, or current life situations that may affect the donor’s experience of treatment.
 You will also discuss issues related to the future rights of the child (who has been conceived from donor gametes) to know their genetic background.
 A “cooling off” period for a minimum of 14 days (between the first and second counselling sessions) is required before any treatment may commence, to ensure that you have been given adequate time to consider all aspects of the donation program.